elle/language_guesser/README.md

 ## Development and Thoughts Process

 There are a few ways one can approach this problem.
 For example by using ngrams, bloom filter, bayesian filtering or decision trees.
-I decided to implement a very basic bloom filter in this case
+I decided to implement a very basic bloom filter in this case, returning an array of most probable language matches

-* Step 1: have a hash of most common words in a language
-* Step 2: compare string with langauge, and return the highest matching options

 ## Other decisions: